-For the DCF, the gold price, exchange rate and grade have the most significant impact on the sensitivity of the Project, followed by the operating cost.
-The Project is not sensitive to the capital.
+For the DCF, the commodity prices, exchange rate and grade have the most significant impact on the sensitivity of the project followed by the variable cost and mining capital (includes capitalised development).
+The project is least sensitive to plant and other capital and fixed costs.